 We have the returning segments:

-The show is hosted by three girls and a guy and they try to talk about most aspects of the game, but in a very casual manner and never too serious.
+The show is hosted by three girls and they try to talk about most aspects of the game, but in a very casual manner and never too serious.
 We maintain a website (www.girlsgonewow.net) and a twitter account (@GGWshow) and the show is distributed through Itunes by RSS feed.
-We are always looking for female players who would love to be interviewed and want to be guests on our show (male players are welcomed too!!).
+We are always looking for players who would love to be interviewed and want to be guests on our show.
 Girls Gone WoW is rated M for Mature.
 It is aimed towards a mature audience or at least one that doesn’t get offended by profanity and the discussion of everything explicit.
 We also love to talk about boobies.

 The first show was broadcasted on 15th of december 2010.
-As of mid May 2012 there have been 54 episodes broadcasted, with a variety of topics and guests, the shows usually about an hour long.
+As of the start of February 2014 there have been 126 episodes broadcasted, with a variety of topics and guests, the shows usually about an hour long.

 Girls gone WoW is part of the Voice of Geeks network (www.vognetwork.com) and you can find a forum dedicated to our podcast here: http://www.vognetwork.com/forums/viewforum.php?f=24

 Sil is the main host of the show and has been since the first episode.
 She has both a horde and alliance perspective; having been a nightelf druid for years, she has wandered to the horde for a few months and has been playing a goblin mage at the release of Cata to try out the horde side.